 Functions of the Pancreas

 The pancreas contains exocrine glands that produce enzymes important to digestion.
+These enzymes include trypsin and chymotrypsin to digest proteins; amylase for the digestion of carbohydrates; and lipase to break down fats.
 When food enters the stomach, these pancreatic juices are released into a system of ducts that culminate in the main pancreatic duct.
 The pancreatic duct joins the common bile duct to form the ampulla of Vater which is located at the first portion of the small intestine, called the duodenum.
 The common bile duct originates in the liver and the gallbladder and produces another important digestive juice called bile.
 The pancreatic juices and bile that are released into the duodenum, help the body to digest fats, carbohydrates, and proteins.

 Diseases of the Pancreas